SongzzZ/vad/SelAD/README.md

 Download the datasets into ``datasets`` folder, like ``./dataset/ped2/``

+Use the script ``./dataset/to_frame.py`` to process videos data into image sequence.

 ## Training and evaluating
 * The training and testing codes are based on frame prediction method
 ```bash